 There are various ways you can avoid the crowds on Snowdon, the most obvious is the choice of when you choose to set out for the summit.
 Summer is peak season, with public holidays and weekends naturally being the busiest times.
 If you want a quieter Snowdon, ascend on a weekday if possible, or get up extra early to beat the afternoon traffic.

-How to summit Snowdon: what route to take
+What route to take

 Let’s deal with the most popular ways up first, the Llanberis Path, the Pyg Track and the Miners’ Track.